vmarklynn/parrot/README.md

 ### User Interface
 ---

-Feel free to drop an email if you would like to see a demonstration of the framework.
+Feel free to email us (asebastian@seattleu.edu, ytan@seattleu.edu) if you want to see a demonstration of the framework.
 Here's a basic example of how to navigate through the UI to obtain a transcript, summary, and keywords:

 #### 1. Upload a recording file (.wav)